isoala/chessCLI/README.md

 ╚═══════════════════════════════════════════════════════════════════════════════════╝
 ```

 This project is a CLI chess game developed in Java.
-It allows users to play chess against a basic AI opponent directly in their terminal.
+It allows users to play chess against an AI opponent of varying difficulty directly in their terminal.

 ## Current State of The Repository
 * While the game is playable, I plan on working on this regularly until all the features are working as intended.